-There are 15 different fork models in the RockShox range, with each of those coming in a number of different configurations with various dampers and spring options.
-To jump straight to the fork of your choice, hit the link below and if you want to find out about those dampers, skip down to the bottom of the article.
+There are 15 fork models in the RockShox range, each coming in several configurations with various dampers and spring options.
+You can jump to a specific fork by hitting the link below, and if you want to find out about those dampers, skip down to the bottom of the article.